jusexton/agile-records/README.md

 ![alt tag](logo/AgileRecords.png)

-AgileRecords is a GUI application used for managing multiple students and their properties and simply allowing students to view this important information.
+AgileRecords is a GUI application used for managing multiple students and their information and allowing students to simply view this important information.